CosmosOS/Cosmos/docs/articles/user/keyboard.md

 There is nothing to initialize by hand: at boot the kernel probes the PS/2 controller and the virtio bus, and registers every keyboard it finds with `KeyboardManager`.

+USB keyboards also need the USB stack, `CosmosEnableUsb`.
+You do not have to set it: left unset, it is on whenever `CosmosEnableKeyboard` is.
+Setting it to `false` keeps PS/2 and virtio keyboards and drops USB ones.

 ## Reading a line

 `Console.ReadLine()` works the way it does everywhere else in .NET, so most kernels never need anything more: